nozbzh/easy_attrs/README.md

 obj = MyObject.new(1, 'object', '123 infinite loop\n94100 San Francisco')

+# This initialize is fragile and will break unless the right number of arguments is passed.
 MyObject.new(1, 'object')
 => ArgumentError: wrong number of arguments

 MyObject.new(1, 'object', 'address', 'status')
 => ArgumentError: wrong number of arguments

+# Of course this can be fixed by passing a hash to initialize, but you still have to assign
+# each instance variable one by one.
 ```

 EasyAttrs makes all this boilerplate code go away, saving you time so you can focus on the core business logic.